Blog

 4. Overall System Health

-Understanding metrics like server CPU capacity utilized and memory usage in certain cases can provide insights into how efficiently the system is processing requests.
+Understanding metrics like server CPU capacity utilized and memory usage in certain cases examines system performance and provides insights into how efficiently the system is processing requests.

 What other considerations and performance issues do you have when analyzing performance testing metrics?
 Let us know!